A Lightweight Explainable Guardrail for Prompt Safety: Proposed method

 We formulate both prompt-level safety assessment and word-level explanation labeling as supervised classification tasks.
 While existing datasets typically provide binary labels for prompt safety, they do not indicate which words contribute to that decision.
 To enable supervised training of the explainability classifier, we propose a novel method to generate word-level explanation labels using an LLM by leveraging its confirmation bias.
 Confirmation bias in LLMs refers to their tendency to generate responses that conform to assumptions embedded in a prompt.
 For example, when asked ``Why is the statement X true?'', an LLM may assume the premise is correct and produce a justification even if it is false \citep{du2025confirmationbiasgenerativeai, 10897252}.
 We use it as an implicit reliability check for synthetic explanations.
 Our approach is grounded in the principle that when an LLM successfully overcomes confirmation bias under adversarially framed prompts, the explanations it produces should reliably reflect genuine understanding and high quality.
 Given a prompt and its label (safe or unsafe), we query the LLM with two questions that deliberately embed opposing assumptions about the prompt’s safety, regardless of the prompt’s ground-truth label: {\flushleft {\bf Query 1:}} Why is the following prompt considered safe?
 Provide a list of words or phrases that made you believe the prompt is safe. {\flushleft {\bf Query 2:}} Why is the following prompt considered unsafe?
 Provide a list of words or phrases that made you believe the prompt is unsafe.

 We then evaluate whether the LLM correctly agrees with the assumption corresponding to the true prompt label while explicitly contradicting the opposing assumption.
 For example, for a safe input prompt, the LLM should agree with Query 1 and contradict Query 2.
 For an unsafe prompt, the opposite behavior is expected.
 If both responses align with the prompt ground-truth label, we take the intersection of the words identified by the two queries as the explanation.
-If the LLM is influenced by confirmation bias in either query, no word labels are generated for that prompt, and only prompt-level supervision is used during training.
+If the LLM is influenced by confirmation bias in either query, no word labels are generated for that prompt, and only prompt-level supervision is used for that training instances.
 This process yields high-quality synthetic explanation labels that reflect the LLM’s confidence under adversarial prompting.
 We use \texttt{GPT-4o-mini} to generate the explanation annotations.
 Appendix~\ref{app:human-evaluation} presents a human evaluation demonstrating that the generated labels align well with human judgment, and Appendix~\ref{appendix:explanation-label-generation-detail} provides full prompt and algorithmic details.
+In Appendix~\ref{app:partial-explanation-coverage}, we show that a high-quality subset of explanation labels is sufficient to stabilize performance and that partial coverage does not negatively affect training.
+Additionally, in Appendix~\ref{app:jury-of-LLM}, we show that our synthetic explanation labeling method generalizes better than a jury-of-LLMs approach.